Can I Take a Cat on a Motorhome or Van?

-- Exercise: He's a 5 year old male cat so he needs wearing out, else we don't get any sleep!
+- Exercise: He's a 5-year-old male cat so he needs wearing out, or else we don't get any sleep!
 We always keep a couple of toys on board and each evening play with him for an hour or so to wear him out.
 His favourite game is chasing a small ball around on the bed before we make it up properly.

 - Going outside: We bought a harness and lead for him but he has never gotten used to them.
 He's very used to Delores now and considers it his "home" so when we're in remote areas away from traffic we generally let him out in the evenings for an hour.
 He never wanders far away and, if the weather is good, enjoys snoozing on the step and watching the world go by.

 - Litter trays: This has got to be one of the biggest challenges—sharing a small and confined space with a cat and his toilet habits.
 When we're parked up the cab area is his.
-His litter tray is one side and his food & water the other.
+His litter tray is on one side and his food and water the other.
 His cat carrier is also tucked away but accessible in case anything spooks him.
-Do make sure you have either a sturdy duspan and brush or a small vacuum cleaner as the litter will get everywhere.
+Do make sure you have either a sturdy dustpan and brush or a small vacuum cleaner as the litter will get everywhere.
 We find it helpful to keep a large black bin liner spread out underneath his litter tray to catch the worst of it.

 We've had a few scary moments but everything turned out ok in the end.
 Here's what I'd recommend: